-Hook-N-Slice: Local golf results
+Hook-N-Slice: Local Golf Results

 Mesa del Sol will host a 2-Person “End of Summer” Scramble Saturday, September 18.
 Mixed, Women’s and Men’s Flights.
 Maximum stroke spread of 8.
 Players must have a USGA handicap to compete for net prizes.
 Contact paul@stratisgolf.com.

-In the Silver League at Las Barrancas, Carl Fritz and Larry Garrett won gross.
-Loren Schwartz and Rollie Harris were the net winners.
-Linda McLaughlin, Brian Healy, Terry Longworth and Roger Sprague were on the winning team.
+In the Silver League at Las Barrancas Brian Healy and Carl Fritz won gross.
+Linda McLaughlin and Bob Millenor were the net winners.
+Art McLaughlin, Rollie Harris, Johnny Chambell and Larry Lickfelt were on the winning team.

-In the Moose League Scramble, Bud Hammond, John Scott and Bob Lauer won with a 35.

-In the Monday Quota League at Mesa del Sol, Sam Samples won with 1.00 point.
-Marily Cotter was second at .058 and Bob Winlsow was third at .016 points.
-In Al’s Picks, Marilyn Cotter took first with Steve Parrish, Dale Balmer and Wayne Winslow all tying for second.
+In the Monday Quota League at Mesa del Sol Don Reckseaker won with 6.41 points.
+Dave Lloyd was second at 5.34 and Dale Balmer was third at 3.26 points.
+In Al’s Picks Jack Parker took first with Steve Parrish and Mike Celentano tied for second.

-In the Mesa del Sol Men’s Twilight League, Crumble Zach and John Boehler won net with a 32.
-Mike Daily and Denney McKay were second at 33.
-Todd Birney and Dan Tortolano were third at 33.
-Mike Sharp and Joe Kapugia won gross with a 35.
-Denney McKay is leading the summer point race.
-It is yet to be seen if he can build up a big enough lead before he has to go back to work.
+In the Mesa del Sol Men’s Twilight League 4 Quota Scramble John and Zach Boehler continued their recent hot streak to win low gross with a 32.
+Mike Daily and Denney McKay won the net with a 31.
+Bob Ricker and Jim Allen tied Brandon Cushman and Ernie Jimenez for second at 32.
+Denney McKay is still leading the summer point race.

-In the Mesa del Sol Friday Open League 2 Person Scotch Doubles Format, Tim Segrest and James Kirby won gross with an 81.
-Warren Winslow and Don Reaksecker won net with a 69.
+In the Mesa del Sol Friday Open League Cha-Cha-Cha Format Marlyn Cotter and Dave Givens took first.
+Once again Marilyn organized, paired and scored the event.
+She was also the rules committee, handicap chair and may have performed the blind draw.
+Tim Segrest, Lola Stone and Steve Parrish were second.
+Garry Sletten, Dale Balmer and Harry McKemy were third.

-In the Mesa del Sol Friday Twilight Best Ball, Gabe Ortiz and John Boehler won net with a 32.
-Marty Tovaas and Jonathan Kennedy were second at 33.
-Mike Daily and Denney McKay tied Natasha Heredia and Zach Boehler for third at 34.
-Gary Golembiski and James Kirby won gross with a 33.
+In the Mesa del Sol Friday Twilight Best Ball Jeanette Heredia’s daughter and Zach Boehler won the net with a 29.
+Jim Wright and Brad Grosse won gross with a 33.

 Upcoming Events